Ellen Call Long: Reconstruction era

-Although the end of the Civil War and the beginning of Reconstruction brought significant economic hardships to the South, this period marked a remarkable political turnaround for Ellen Call Long's family.
+Although the end of the Civil War and the beginning of Reconstruction brought significant economic hardships to the Southern United States, this period marked a remarkable political turnaround for Ellen Call Long's family.
 In 1865, her cousin David S. Walker was elected governor of Florida and another cousin Wilkinson Call was elected as senator.
-Ellen continued to rely on income generated by her Orchard Pond property, which now utilized sharecropper labor, many of whom were former slaves of the Call family.
+Ellen continued to rely on income from her Orchard Pond property, which now utilized sharecropper labor, many formerly enslaved by the Call family.
 After a brief period in Texas, her son and his wife joined her at The Grove, where they resided with their two children.
 Her widowed daughter and her two sons also moved into the residence later.

 Historic preservation

-Ellen Call Long represented Florida in the founding of two of the most prominent national historic preservation organizations of the era, the Mount Vernon Ladies Association (MVLA) and the Ladies Hermitage Association (LHA).
+Ellen Call Long represented Florida in founding two of the most prominent national historic preservation organizations of the era, the Mount Vernon Ladies Association (MVLA) and the Ladies Hermitage Association (LHA).
 Founded by Ann Pamela Cunningham in 1853 to salvage George Washington's residence Mount Vernon, the MVLA was the first major national historic preservation organization in the United States.
-Although Catherine Murat was the first Vice Regent for the state of Florida, Ellen Long was the principal organizer and cofounder of the Florida chapter of the MVLA and remained actively involved with the group for several years afterwards.
-Despite the difficulties faced in communication and travel at the time, Long and Catherine Murat managed to establish a local presence for the MVLA in every town and county in the state and raised several thousand dollars for the cause.
+Although Catherine Murat was the first Vice Regent for the state of Florida, Ellen Long was the principal organizer and cofounder of the Florida chapter of the MVLA and remained actively involved with the group for several years afterward.
+Despite the difficulties faced in communication and travel at the time, Long and Catherine Murat established a local presence for the MVLA in every town and county in the state and raised several thousand dollars for the cause.
 The success of the MVLA inspired the establishment of similar organizations around the country.
 In 1889, a group of Tennessee women concerned with the condition of Andrew Jackson's The Hermitage, established the LHA to aid in its restoration.
 The group named Ellen Call Long as the first vice regent for the state of Florida.
-For Ellen, whose father was a protégé of Jackson, the Hermitage held personal as well as national significance.
-As vice regent, she had a significant role in early fundraising and organizing efforts for the LHA.
+For Ellen, whose father was a protégé of Jackson, the Hermitage held personal and national significance.
+As vice-regent, she had a significant role in early fundraising and organizing efforts for the LHA.
 She also donated several items from The Grove to The Hermitage and actively solicited donations on behalf of the LHA.
 Due in part to the pioneering efforts of women such as Ellen Call Long, both Mount Vernon and The Hermitage remain open today as public museums.